You will need a Papercut printing account

 Sometimes in article indexes and databases, the link still forces you to open the file within a browser.
 Try choosing to save the article using the Adobe Reader menu buttons, and continue the above process.

-Contact a Technician at the 3rd floor Service Desk if you continue to experience printing problems
+Contact a Technician at the 3rd floor Service Desk if you need more help with printing.

 When I try to print PDF document, the printer outputs blank pages.